Student Engagement and Success from Student Affairs

 • The student is a married student or a single parent with at least one dependent child.

-• The student currently resides in and will continue to reside, in the established primary residence of a parent or legal guardian within 45 miles of the Tarleton State University Stephenville Campus.
+• The student currently resides in and will continue to reside, in the established primary residence of a parent or legal guardian (or other family member) within 60 miles of the Tarleton State University Stephenville Campus.

 • The student will reside with a sibling who is a registered student at Tarleton State University and will reside at the address that is located within 45 miles of the Tarleton State University Stephenville Campus.